 You can get more specific information about watering requirements based on the species of the fern that you’re caring for.
 This general advice will still be useful, though.

 Fertilizing the ferns could help them to grow strong.
 You just have to be sure to go about doing this in the right way.

 Feed your ferns during the spring and the summer.
-This is the natural growing season for ferns.
+This is the natural growing season for these plants.

-It’s generally recommended to feed the ferns monthly during the growing season.
-You will get good results if you use a 15-5-15 fertilizer, but you could also go with a 20-10-20 fertilizer.
+It’s generally recommended to feed them monthly during the growing season.
+You’ll get good results if you use a 15-5-15 fertilizer, but you could also go with a 20-10-20 fertilizer.

 You won’t need to fertilize the plant as often during the winter.
-Try to fertilize the plant every two or three months during the winter, and remember not to fertilize a dormant fern.
+Try to fertilize it every two or three months during the winter, and remember not to fertilize a dormant fern.